Ma-cchiato/SteamDeck-ESP-Backup/README.md

 - **Backup (ESP Backup)**
   - When you select Backup, all files in the /esp directory are backed up.
   - If a backup file already exists, you will be prompted to overwrite it.
 If you select 'Yes', the existing backup file will be deleted and a new backup file will be created.
   - When the backup is complete, you will see a completion notification.
-The backed up compressed file and compressed file name-hash.txt file are created.
+The compressed backup file and hash file are created.

     ![4](https://github.com/Ma-cchiato/SteamDeck-ESP-Backup/assets/122413511/9534d789-8b98-4b60-8e4d-e3c302b01e21)
     ![5](https://github.com/Ma-cchiato/SteamDeck-ESP-Backup/assets/122413511/05557290-753d-48c3-919d-93f005c151b0)